-QSuper's international related party dealings are limited to acquiring ownership interests in investments made on behalf of our members.
-These ownership interests are structured as either debt or equity and are always structured on arm's length terms.
+QSuper's international related party dealings are limited to transactions between investment entities, set up to facilitate investments made on behalf of our members.
+These related party transactions are either debt or equity and are always structured on arm's length terms.
 QSuper has no other international related party transactions.